-Finance and Compliance Manager is responsible for assisting the Sponsored Projects Finance Team with the financial administration of a diverse portfolio of private and public grants and contracts of varied complexity, ensuring that they are administered in a fiscally responsible manner, complying with all applicable rules and regulations established by both the sponsor agency and the University.
+Reporting to the Senior Finance and Compliance Manager, the Finance and Compliance Manager is responsible for assisting the Sponsored Projects Finance Team with the financial administration of a diverse portfolio of private and public grants and contracts of varied complexity, ensuring that they are administered in a fiscally responsible manner, complying with all applicable rules and regulations established by both the sponsor agency and the University.

-Provides institutional oversight by monitoring the allowable and appropriate recording of expenses to sponsored projects and the general ledger in order to ensure compliance with generally acceptable accounting principles (GAAP) and sponsor reporting requirements;
+providing institutional oversight by monitoring the allowable and appropriate recording of expenses to sponsored projects and the general ledger in order to ensure compliance with generally acceptable accounting principles (GAAP) and sponsor reporting requirements;

-Prepares required close-out documents for grants and/or contracts, including contractors' releases and assignments;
+preparing required close-out documents for grants and/or contracts, including contractors' releases and assignments;

-Reviews sponsoring agency policies, regulatory documents and other literature related to sponsored project financial administration to maintain familiarity with granting and contracting agency policies and revisions.
+reviewing sponsoring agency policies, regulatory documents and other literature related to sponsored project financial administration to maintain familiarity with granting and contracting agency policies and revisions.

-Responsible for customer service, a core mission of the department, by identifying internal and external customers and providing them with the appropriate support regarding sponsored project financial administration and general ledger accounting.
+providing customer service, a core mission of the department, by identifying internal and external customers and providing them with the appropriate support regarding sponsored project financial administration and general ledger accounting.

-Assists management in identifying opportunities to streamline and improve processes, providing input for automating processes, and actively implementing changes, as needed.
+assisting management in identifying opportunities to streamline and improve processes, providing input for automating processes, and actively implementing changes, as needed.

-Performs special projects and other related duties as assigned.
+other special projects and other related duties as assigned.

-Bachelor???s degree and/or equivalent
+Bachelor???s degree and/or equivalent,

-Minimum of three years' related accounting experience required
+Minimum of three years' related accounting experience

 Experience with grant accounting and/or fund accounting preferred.